[Tweeters] Nisq. NWR Yesterday - Wow!

 Please note that he went on our own John Puschock's Z-tours Alaska tour, and

 he highly recommends those tours.
-John Puschock is a young guy who lives in
+John Puschock lives in north Seattle.

 I was bowled over by the good shorebirding and raptor viewing at Nisqually